 When I see entrepreneurs or people that sell VA services saying that your first hire should be a VA assistant, I disagree.
 I believe you need to start with someone who is already skilled enough to work without much structure and who can help to set up systems for you.

 This highly skilled team member can develop processes and then train other team members, rather than you spending your time reviewing work and training the team.

 Processes need to be clear and well defined to effectively work with an off-shore team.
-We use Sweet Process for all of our Standard Operating procedures and also have team members test the documented processes to ensure they are clear and easy to follow.
+We use Sweet Process for all of our Standard Operating Procedures (SOPs) and also have team members test the documented processes to ensure they are clear and easy to follow.

 Some things like the tone we use when communicating with clients are less tangible and are more difficult to document in an SOP.
-Here is is important to have your key staff spend time with the new team members discussing these things and providing feedback.
-We record videos with Use Loom and use Zoom for real time video meetings.
+Here it is important to have your key staff spend time with the new team members discussing these things and providing feedback.
+We record videos with Use Loom and use Zoom for real-time video meetings.

-You can see that this strategy is different to our original outsourcing strategy.
-The first time around whilst we hired competent accountants, they were not able to carry out other functions of the role like communicating with clients about difficult topics or on-boarding clients.
+You can see that this strategy is different from our original outsourcing strategy.
+The first time around whilst we hired competent accountants, they were not able to carry out other functions of the role like communicating with clients about difficult topics or onboarding clients.